 Data security is nothing new.
-Where there is sensitive information, there are those who seek to access, steal, and misuse it.
+Where there is sensitive information, there are those who seek to access, steal, and misuse it, mostly for financial gain.
 The unfortunate truth about malicious activities is that a third of all data breaches are perpetrated by someone from inside the company… and that number is growing.

 - Businesses in the united states encounter about 2,500 internal security breaches daily.